absinthe-graphql/absinthe/guides/telemetry.md

 - `[:absinthe, :execute, :operation, :start]` when the operation starts
 - `[:absinthe, :execute, :operation, :stop]` when the operation finishes
+- `[:absinthe, :execute, :operation, :exception]` when any phase of the document pipeline raises, throws, or exits after the operation has started (for example, a resolver that raises).
+The metadata includes `:kind`, `:reason`, and `:stacktrace` in addition to the start metadata.
+The exception is re-raised after the event is emitted, so existing error-handling code is not affected.
+  When this event fires, `:stop` is **not** emitted for the same operation.
 - `[:absinthe, :subscription, :publish, :start]` when a subscription starts
 - `[:absinthe, :subscription, :publish, :stop]` when a subscription finishes
 - `[:absinthe, :resolve, :field, :start]` when field resolution starts